 “My experience of St Catherine’s

-Katie Tyas – Parent of children in Yr4, Yr3 and (hopefully) future EYFS
+Katie Tyas – Parent of children- Parent of children in Y6 and Year 1

 “ A creative and individual approach is the clearest reflection of the school.
 Close contact both with children of different age groups and farm animals is an irreplaceable everyday experience.
 The involvement of teachers and management makes each day an adventure, different from the previous one.
 This, together with the unique way of teaching is a confirmation that the school tries to meet the needs of every child by thinking outside the box and proving that learning does not have to be boring.
 There is no issue or a question that cannot be referred directly to the Headteacher, her personal touch and engagement in school life is a testimony to the value of the school that no child would go unnoticed.”